ZhaoYuLeo/cs61a/notes/week07.md

-Y：I was thinking that was going to be our base case.
+Farid：I was thinking that was going to be our base case.
 I wasn't expecting a recursive call there

 Yeah I'm  just trying to fit the template

-Y: yeah
+Farid connie: yeah

 Okay so now we've got a leaf.
 Uh oh I see so they're trying to set us up to do this here I think

-Y: yeah that makes more sense
+Farid: yeah that makes more sense

 `return tree(label(t))`